-For new urban counties, the Field Office Counsel must determine whether each county within its jurisdiction that is eligible to qualify as an urban county has powers to carry out essential community development and housing assistance activities.
+- A. For new urban counties, HUD Field Office Counsel must determine whether each county within its jurisdiction that is eligible to qualify as an urban county has powers to carry out essential community renewal and lower income housing assistance activities.
 In making the required determinations, Field Office Counsel must consider both the county's authority and, where applicable, the authority of its designated agency or agencies.
-Field Office Counsel shall make such determinations as identified below and concur in notifications to the county(ies) about these issues

-- A. The notification by the Field Office required under Section H.A. must include the following determinations: - 1.
-Whether the county is authorized to undertake essential community development and housing assistance activities in its unincorporated areas, if any, which are not units of general local government.
-For these purposes, the term "essential community development and housing assistance activities" means community renewal and lower income housing assistance activities, specifically urban renewal and publicly assisted housing; - 2.
+Field Office Counsel shall make such determinations as identified below and concur in notifications to the county(ies) about these issues. - B. The notification by the Field Office required under Section II, paragraph A, must include the following determinations: - Whether the county is authorized to undertake essential community development and housing assistance activities in its unincorporated areas, if any, which are not units of general local government.
+For these purposes, the term "essential community development and housing assistance activities" means community renewal and lowerincome housing assistance activities; - 2.
 In which of the county's units of general local government the county is authorized to undertake essential community development and housing assistance activities without the consent of the governing body of the locality.
-The population of these units of local government will be counted towards qualification of the urban county unless they specifically elect to be excluded from the county for purposes of the CDBG program and so notify both the county and HUD in writing by the date specified in Section II, paragraph E; and, - 3.
-In which of the county's units of general local government the county is either not authorized to undertake essential community development and housing assistance activities or may do so only with the consent of the governing body of the locality.
-The population of these units of local government will only be counted if they have signed cooperation agreements with the county which meet the standards set forth in Section V of this Notice.
+The population of these units of local government will be counted towards qualification of the urban county unless they specifically elect to be excluded from the county for purposes of the CDBG program and so notify both the county and HUD in writing by May 27, 2005 (see Section II, paragraph E); and, - 3.
+In which of the county's units of general local government the county is either (a) not authorized to undertake essential community development and housing assistance activities or (b) may do so only with the consent of the governing body of the locality.
+The population of these units of local government will only be counted if they have signed cooperation agreements with the county that meet the standards set forth in Section V of this Notice.